 Interest Expense.
-Interest expense decreased by \$0.6 million to \$2.9 million for fiscal 2009 from \$3.5 million for fiscal 2008.
-Interest expense primarily represents interest incurred on our outstanding 2.875% convertible debt, and the amortization of debt issuance costs.
+Interest expense decreased by \$0.9 million to \$4.4 million for fiscal 2009 from \$5.3 million for fiscal 2008.
+Interest expense primarily represents interest incurred on our outstanding 2.875% convertible debt, the amortization of debt issuance costs, and the amortization of the discount recorded in connection with our adoption of ASC Topic 470-20.
 The decrease was mainly due to convertible debentures repurchased in fiscal 2009 and fiscal 2008.

-Gain on Extinguishment of Convertible Debentures.
-During fiscal 2009, the Company repurchased convertible debentures in the principle amount of \$17.3 million, on the open market, for approximately \$16.7 million, resulting in a \$0.6 million gain on a pre-tax basis.
-During fiscal 2008, the Company repurchased convertible debentures in the principal amount of approximately \$10.2 million, on the open market, for approximately \$9.2 million, resulting in a \$1.0 million gain on a pre-tax basis.
+Gain (Loss) on Extinguishment of Convertible Debentures.
+During fiscal 2009, we repurchased convertible debentures in the principal amount of \$17.3 million, on the open market, resulting in a \$0.1 million loss on a pre-tax basis.
+During fiscal 2008, we repurchased convertible debentures in the principal amount of approximately \$10.2 million, on the open market, resulting in a \$0.4 million gain on a pre-tax basis.